mzazakeith/pass-safe/README.md

  Open your terminal and run the following command:

 -   git clone <https://github.com/mzazakeith/pass-safe.git> && cd pass-safe
--   on terminal run the command ./run
+-   on terminal run the command ./run.py

-## Requirements
+## Requirements to run the program

 -   Python3.6
 -   Pyperclip

+For the program to run properly please create a file named created.txt and login.txt

+##Requirements for running tests
+To run the tests you have to have created the file created.txt and login.text In the both of files paste in the following text **user|passwd** Please use **user** as the username and **passwd** as the password For site in the test use facebook and 123456 as its password

 ## Known Bugs